 Of course the 20th Century was not the best of times for Galicia; at one time a province of the Austria-Hungarian Empire (when and where our immediate paternal forebears and theirs were born) until the end of World War I; then during the interregnum for a second time Poland (many of our ancestors bear Polish surnames) until 1939 when the Soviets – Russia in proletarian guise – briefly claimed power; followed by Germany when most of the Jewish population was literally exterminated; then during the post WW II era the Soviets again when Poles were forcibly expelled back West of the Carpathians to the to the Recovered Territories, and Ukrainian partisans banished East to the Gulags; then finally in 1991, independence – but alas, no respite from the struggle for self-determination and an unique identity.

 It outwardly feels almost nonchalant to write these lines, impersonal and unemotional, yet these facts belie the effects of an almost complete eradication and revision of much of the history and the people who once populated this blood-soaked region; the abject terror and the profound suffering and the catastrophic loss of life seemingly just a footnote in the Wiki.
 But the truth is that more than 100 million people died as a direct result of WW II alone.
-Poland lost 17% of its population; the Soviet Union a staggering 25 million deaths – 14% of its 1939 population; Yugoslavia 11%; Germany 9%.
+Poland lost 17% of its population.
+[The image here is of Cheslava Kwoka – Polish girl, 14 years old – taken shortly before she was to be executed at Auschwitz].
+The Soviet Union lost a staggering 25 million deaths – 14% of its 1939 population; Yugoslavia 11%; Germany 9%.
 Plus my siblings and I came within 50 meters of potentially having different fathers as well.
 War, birthed as a perpetually bellicose stratagem eternally bound to its economic progenitor, Plutocracy.
 The entire focus of waging War has always been the preservation of class power, the transformation of freedom of the many into freedom for the few — both mantra and meme that define Neoliberal Capitalism and functionally all forms of economic feudalism.

 And yet all of this seems lost on our Neocon-dominated Neoliberal National Security State (the 3 N’s) because people – Grid Forbid – are still dying in places like Yemen, Iraq, Venezuela, Syria, Libya, Kashmir, Guatemala, Honduras, Chile, and Bolivia.
 And the U.S. too; starving in the immigration gulags along our borders where women are enduring forced hysterectomies [among other atrocities] ; in Chicago, in Baltimore, in Camden, in Virginia Beach, El Paso, Odessa, Orinda, Minneapolis, Atlanta, Louisville, and Dayton; unabated many believe because of a deliberate strategy deployed by a para-militarized “Deep State” to normalize violence as a means for controlling dissent and perpetuating disparity.

-And one main tool for disseminating the acceptability of this sadistic agenda for public consumption is – you guessed it – MSM, the Mass and Social Media where pucker-lipped orange-haired mooks pass SBD’s while dog-whistling the faithful into a frenzy by gaslighting supposed aliens, allies, activists, and the opposition du jour as threats to Empire with tropes largely made-up to mask both personal prejudices and systemic failures like xenophobia, homelessness (up double digits in some locations this year), wealth inequality, lack of affordable [or any] healthcare, infrastructure decay, climate change, interest payments alone on the bloated National Debt nearing $1 trillion annually [payable to the Rentier class],; and then there is The Forever War – whose chickens, if you are at all cognizant of historical events as they portend the future, have come home to roost; just ask the BLM Movement, whose viral public protests of white supremacist-dominated police murders of people of color have so far resulted in only prodding the political duopoly into a state of social paralysis with their heads stuck firmly where the Sun doesn’t shine.
+And one main tool for disseminating the acceptability of this sadistic agenda for public consumption is – you guessed it – MSM, the Mass and Social Media where pucker-lipped orange-haired mooks pass SBD’s while dog-whistling the faithful into a frenzy by gaslighting supposed aliens, activists, even allies, the opposition du jour, and socialism as threats to Empire with tropes largely made-up to mask both personal prejudices and systemic failures like xenophobia, homelessness (up double digits in some locations this year), wealth inequality, lack of affordable [or any] healthcare, infrastructure decay, climate change, interest payments alone on the bloated National Debt nearing $1 trillion annually [payable to the Rentier class],; and then there is The Forever War – whose chickens, if you are at all cognizant of both historical and current events as they portend the future, have come home to roost.
+Just ask the BLM Movement, whose viral public protests of white supremacist-dominated police murders of people of color have so far only resulted in prodding our political duopoly into a state of ethical paralysis, their heads stuck firmly where the Sun doesn’t shine.
 You have to ask why the plutocracy and their sycophants always term a struggle against perceived threats to Empire as a “war”?
 Answer [chirp, chirp]: because war promotes fear and is very profitable for the Ruling Elite.